HiteshDhola/how-tos/getting-started/installation-windows.rst

 * EPICS_HOST_ARCH
 * Path

-Go to Start Manu, Type "environment" and select ``Edit the system Environment Variables``.
+Go to Start Menu, Type "environment" and select ``Edit the system Environment Variables``.

 1. Select ``Advance`` tab, navigate to ``Environment Variables`` button.
 That should open editable Tables of Path for Windows Environmet.
 2. In ``User Variable for 'user'`` option, Press NEW